DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/bank-recon/setup/voucher.md

 Navigate to **Cash and bank management > Setup > Advanced bank reconciliation setup > Transaction code mapping** and ensure all the applicable bank transaction types are mapped for the bank account.

+### Main account - Sales tax

+Navigate to **General ledger > Chart of accounts > Accounts > Main accounts**

+Where the offset account needs to include tax in the new voucher transaction, ensure the following two fields are setup on each applicable **Main account**.
+- Sales tax group
+- Item sales tax group